 My all-time favorite recipe hits are usually pasta.
 Especially as the weather starts to get colder, there’s something about pasta that screams ultimate comfort food.

-These angel hair spaghetti nests have been in the back of my mind for a while now.
 I have a memory of my grandma making them and always remembered it as a fun way to mix up a typical spaghetti meal.
-Barilla Angel Hair pasta works great for this recipe because angel hair is the thinnest pasta, cooks quickly and tastes great.
-Plus, Barilla is the #1 choice of Italy so you basically can’t go wrong.
+I like using angel hair pasta as it is is the thinnest, so it cooks quickly.

-What’s also great about these spaghetti nests is that they are completely customizable.
-Don’t like red sauce?
-Drizzle with olive oil before baking instead, or top with a difference sauce afterwards..
 Guests have different topping preferences?
 They can add their own as they please.
 You can even make these with leftover pasta and/or make ahead of time to ease pressure on the day of.

 Many spaghetti nest recipes will have you mix-in more ingredients to the actual pasta before baking.
 I wanted to keep it as simple as possible, so the base recipe here is angel hair + sauce + egg.
-Like I mentioned above, you can also leave out the sauce and use a little olive oil instead.

 So yes, it still works – but they hold together much nicer and also tend to be crispier with the egg as a binder.